Apache is normally configured to only have access to its

 $ sudo vi /etc/apache2/apache2.conf Password:

 Apache's configuration file.

 Apacheprocess to run as.
-The following example is to run it as

 User root Group root